alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 ###Unlicensed medicines

 An unlicensed medicinal product may only be supplied in order to meet the special needs of an individual patient.
-An unlicensed medicinal product should not be supplied where an equivalent licensed medicinal product can meet the special needs of the patient.

 [SME question: what defines these patients’ special needs?]